voronaam/javacraft/README.md

 SuperCollider mode
 ===

-With `--super` parameter the program will output a snipped of SuperCollider code that can be used to generate an audio representation of a JAR or class file.
+With `--super` parameter the program will output a snippet of SuperCollider code that can be used to generate an audio representation of a JAR or class file.

 You still need to come up with a "voice" for it.
 For example, I have been playing with this routine.